piratar/piratar.is/README.md

 The theme used for the Pirate Party site is the Underscores starter theme created by WordPress/Automattic.

+There are two theme folders being used:

+* piratar        = piratar.is
+* piratar-child/ = piratar.is/kosningar

 # Setup with Docker Compose